Everything You Need to Know About Evil Proxy Attacks and MFA Bypass

 Threat actors are continually looking for new methods to steal legitimate user credentials and gain entry to user accounts, aiming to access sensitive information.
 New methods and techniques are constantly being adapted to counter the latest security techniques and methodologies, such as multi-factor authentication.

 As we have seen, there is no protective scheme, not even MFA that acts as a silver bullet against all possible threats.
-That’s why it’s probably a good idea to take a tour or set up a demo to see how JFrog’s Advanced Security solutions can protect your organizations from potential attacks today and in the future.
+That’s why it’s probably a good idea to take a tour or schedule a demo to see how JFrog’s Advanced Security solutions can protect your organization from potential attacks today and in the future.